The difficult is what takes a little time. The impossible is what takes a little longer. Fridtjof Nansen

 Although able to sit and stand, Eric could not move his legs to walk.
 The use of 35000 volts of electricity causes blue sparks to emanate from his teeth.
 His feet are fastened to a box, in which there is a twelve-volt electric motor.
 Inside his body, there is another motor, eleven electro-magnets, and about three miles of wire.
 He can move his arms and his head just as any real man does when speaking.

-Eric Robot, “the perfect man,” made his first public appearance in America on the stage of the John Golden Theater, 58th St. and Broadway, yesterday afternoon.
+A report in the USA’s Brooklyn Daily Eagle newspaper dated 20 Feb 1929 states: Eric Robot, “the perfect man,” made his first public appearance in America on the stage of the John Golden Theater, 58th St. and Broadway, yesterday afternoon.

 Eric arrived from England with Capt.
 William Henry Richards, secretary of the Model Engineering Association of England, 14 days ago, and plans a tour of the continent.
 Eric is the mechanical man invented by Captain Richards after many years of private experimental work and was exhibited before the public for the first time 17 weeks ago in London.

 Eric is made of aluminum, copper, steel, miles of wire, dynamos and electro-magnets.
 His eyes are two white electric bulbs, and his teeth, or rather tooth, is a blue bulb which, on the command, “Smile, Eric,” appears, accompanied by a sputtering sound.
 The upper half of Mr. Robot’s body, Captain Richards explained, is devoted to the speaking mechanism, and the rest to the movable parts.
 Eric made a five-minute speech yesterday, talking in an ordinary male voice.
-Eric was bombarded with questions by the audience, and having been posted with answers to hundreds of probable questions, made a fairly good showing
+Eric was bombarded with questions by the audience, and having been posted with answers to hundreds of probable questions, made a fairly good showing.

 Drawings of Eric robot (Illustrated London Press magazine, 1928)